leswright1977/PySpectrometer2/README.md

 2) 426.6 nm (Mercury Vapour)        (A decent high amplitude blue peak)
 4) 542.4 nm (Mercury Vapour)        (One of a pair of green peaks close together and easy to spot)
 5) 546.5 nm (Mercury Vapour)        (One of a pair of green peaks close together and easy to spot)
-12) 611.6 nm (Europium)             (This peak really stand out clearly)
+12) 611.6 nm (Europium)             (This orange peak really stands out clearly)
-15) 650.8 nm (Europium (Probably))  (Less easy to spot, but if you also use a red laser pointer (650-660nm), you should be able to pick it out as the nearest peak to your pointer!)
+15) 650.8 nm (Europium (Probably))  (Less easy to spot red peak, but if you also use a red laser pointer (650-660nm), you should be able to pick it out as the nearest peak to your pointer!)

 Once you have identified some peaks, at least 3, but even better 4 to 6, fisrts press 'h' to goggle on peak hold, this will stabilize the graph, and even allow you to switch off the light source!